confused-404/Grade-Calculator/README.md

 	- current grade,
    	- intended grade,
    	- final exam weight,
+- backend now hosted using fly.io

 ## Intended Features

  - support for weights (i.e. exams are 80%, assignments 20%)
  - how will a grade drop/increase affect GPA
+ - security (some sort of authorization)

 ### Possible Future Features: